Provincial & Regional Business Resources

 Access Nova Scotia

-Access NS provides access – online and on-site – for permits, licences, business registrations, statistics, property information, birth/death/marriage certificates, and many other business and consumer services.
+Provides access – online and on-site access – to various provincial government services, including permits, licences, business registrations, statistics, property information, birth/death/marriage certificates, and many other business and consumer services.

 Atlantic Canada Opportunities Agency (ACOA)